AndersDeath/diary2/000-current.md

 # 06 July - Thursday - Yerevan - 280 day of immigration

 I was coding for whole day.
 It was a hell.
 I also lost a lot of time this morning in dentist clinic.
 It was also horrible.
 I almost finished with some test task that one company asked me to do.
 I will send it to them tomorrow.
 I also need to finish some important drsmile tasks.
+It will be tomorrow.
+I don't want to thing about it now.